themancalledjakob/kabk_touching/README.md

 - hit `enter`

 ## tryout the example!

+either you can use live-preview in brackets for the examples, or do this:

 - open a new terminal
 - type `cd ` (don't forget the space at the end)
 - drag and drop the folder `kabk_touching/web/02_threshold` in the terminal